Dynatrace/openkit-java/README.md

 ## General Concepts

 In this part the concepts used throughout OpenKit are explained.
 A short sample how to use OpenKit is also provided.
-For detailed code samples an own markdown page is used.
+For detailed code samples have a look into [example.md](docs/example.md).

 ### OpenKit